sages-pl/src-python/docs/sonarqube/3-cicd/3d-clean-as-you-code.md

 Rather than analyzing the entire codebase each time, SonarQube performs **incremental analysis** on the code that has changed.
 This allows developers to focus on fixing only the newly introduced issues, avoiding the need to recheck the entire codebase.

-## 5. Tracking Technical Debt

-SonarQube tracks **technical debt** by measuring the time it would take to fix the identified issues.
-By continuously addressing code issues as they occur, technical debt is minimized, and developers can maintain a cleaner, more efficient codebase.

 ---